alexjames/alexsmemorypalace/lifeskills/driving.md

 Drive at or 5-10 below speed limit
 Maintain safe following distance of 2-3 seconds
 Keep an eye out for road signs and obstructions
-Keep looking at mirrors every 7-10 seconds for other cars
+Keep scanning mirrors every 7-10 seconds for other cars

 **Changing Lanes (SMOG)**
 Signal in the direction you want to go